 Mediterranean Flatbread Pizzas are crisp and bursting with flavor.
 They’re the perfect snack or lunch and are ready in a few short minutes!

-Sticking to New Year’s Resolutions does not mean having to give up all your favorite indulgences.
+Sticking to a healthy diet does not mean having to give up all your favorite indulgences.
 Take pizza for example.
 A world without pizza is not a world I want to live in, thank you very much.
 This Mediterranean Flatbread Pizza recipe is piled high with fresh veggies and tangy cheese on a crisp crust, making it a much healthier alternative when pizza cravings hit.
 They’re low calorie, fun to make and even more fun to eat!

 Typical Greek ingredients take center stage on this flatbread recipe.
 Plump tomatoes, roasted red peppers and artichoke hearts burst with flavor as they bake alongside fresh zucchini nestled in with creamy goat cheese and spices.
 We love to spread hummus on the flatbread in place of sauce.
 The vibrant flavors on this pizza keep your taste buds singing bite after bite.
 It is so delicious!

-- Place the flatbread pizzas on a cookie sheet under a broiler until your cheese bubbles and the veggies toast up.
+- To cook flatbread pizzas, place on a cookie sheet under a broiler until your cheese bubbles and the veggies toast up.
 They’re the perfect quick lunch or after school snack.

 - Toss them on the outdoor grill!
-We love doing this in the summertime when cooking indoors is unbearable.
+We love doing this in the summertime.
 Pile the flatbread high with hummus, cheese and toppings, then grill them over medium heat until the cheese is melted.
 You can put them flat on the grill, or use a barbecue pan or pizza stone.
 Or you can lay it on a piece of aluminum foil and place it on the grill.

 More Tasty Pizza Recipes